-Students who are absent or who choose not to take the lowa Assessments are considered non-proficient and are not eligible for programming under Senior Year Plus.
-Absences from testing should first be excused by the high school principal, however, this does not excuse students from the necessity of meeting the criteria of Senior Year Plus.
+Students who are absent or who choose not to take the ISASPs are considered non-proficient and are not eligible for programming under Senior Year Plus.
+Absences from testing should first be excused by the high school principal.
+However, this does not excuse students from the necessity of meeting the criteria of Senior Year Plus.